‘Dune’ Is Premiering One Night Early! Here's How to Watch

 After a significantly delayed release due to the pandemic, the long-awaited Dune is finally coming to the big screen this weekend.
-And for HBO Max subscribers, streaming comes even earlier.
-Tonight, Thursday, October 21, the streaming service is launching a special preview of Dune at 6 p.m.
-ET.
+And for US-based HBO Max subscribers, streaming comes even earlier.
+Dune is now streaming on HBO Max until November 21.
 Starring Timothée Chalamet, Oscar Isaac and Zendaya, this hotly anticipated sci-fi spectacle is one you surely won’t want to miss.

 While Dune’s director, Blade Runner 2049 filmmaker Denis Villeneuve, is urging audiences to go experience the film in theaters, it will premiere on streaming simultaneously for viewers who wish to go on the epic cinematic journey through space from the comfort of their own living rooms.
 Warner Bros. is set to release all of their 2021 films, including Suicide Squad, Dune, and The Matrix 4 on HBO Max for a limited 31-day period following their premiere.
 Subscribers of the ad-free HBO Max plan will be able to access Dune at no extra cost.